KrOlech/PolySampXpress/Readme.md

 ***TO Do in Beta 0.3:***

 - MAPA:
-    - mapa GUI
     - automatyczna mapa

-- Manipulator:
+    -
-    - wait for manipulator to reach goll befor displeing ROI's

 - ***Done in Beta 0.3:***
+- MAPA:
+    - mapa GUI
 - GUI:
     - predefiniowanie pola roboczego
+- Manipulator:
+    - wait for manipulator to reach goll befor displeing ROI's(hard coded wait

 ***TO Do in Beta 0.4:***